 Child Custody

 Child custody involves determination of how parents make important decisions about their children, where children primarily reside, how parents share time with their children, and how parents share the cost of providing for their children’s financial needs.
-Effective January 1, 2020, divorcing parents will be required by Maryland law to complete a co-parenting seminar about the emotional and developmental impacts of divorce on children, and to jointly develop and submit to the Court a detailed parenting plan that fosters constructive co-parenting.
+Maryland requires divorcing parents to each complete a co-parenting seminar about the emotional and developmental impacts of divorce on children, and to either negotiate and file a joint parenting plan of or file a Joint Statement detailing their disagreements regarding parenting plans prior to trial.

 Decision-making (Legal Custody)